FreeAndFair/ColoradoRLA/docs/25_developer.md

 [`ci`](../ci) directory.

-Current build status for the `master` branch status is reflected in the `README.md` of our main github page.
+Current build status for the `master` branch status is reflected in the `README.md` of our main GitHub page.
 Build status logs, can be found at our dashboard:
 [FreeAndFair/ColoradoRLA](https://travis-ci.org/FreeAndFair/ColoradoRLA).